Choosing the right career can be a tough decision. We’ll help you figure it out.

 Safety tips for your online job search

-MyInterfase and other online job systems have made it easier for you as job seekers to find positions posted by employers seeking candidates.
+Online job systems have made it easier for you as job seekers to find positions posted by employers seeking candidates.
 Unfortunately, the same technology makes it easier for scammers to create fraudulent positions to take advantage of you.
 While we try to screen employers and the positions they post to MyInterfase, it is very important that you as a job seeker exercise common sense and caution.
 You need to read position descriptions carefully!

 Delta College Career Services does not give out student information including your email to employers, so if someone contacts you for a job that you never applied to, do not respond to it.